Yanhua-Zhang/MultiTrans-extension/README.md

 CUDA_VISIBLE_DEVICES=0 python test.py --dataset Synapse --Model_Name My_Model --bran_weights 0.4 0.3 0.2 0.1 --base_lr 0.1 --branch_depths 5 5 5 5 5 --branch_in_channels 256 256 256 256 256 --branch_key_channels 32 32 32 32 32 --Self_Attention_Name='ESA_MultiTrans' --seed 1294 --is_savenii=True
 ```

-### 5. Ablation experiments on the self-attention module.
+### 5. Ablation experiments on the self-attention module

 - We only provide examples of train scripts.
 Please replace the 'train.py' with 'test.py' for testing, and add '--is_savenii=True' for saving visualization results.